Southern California firefighters brace for resurgence of extreme winds

-LOS ANGELES (Reuters) - Firefighters braced late on Tuesday for a resurgence of strong Santa Ana desert winds across Southern California after crews gained a brief respite in battling fires that have displaced thousands of Los Angeles residents near the Getty Center museum.
+LOS ANGELES (Reuters) - Firefighters braced late on Tuesday for a resurgence of strong Santa Ana desert winds across Southern California after a day of light breezes helped them gain ground against a blaze displacing thousands of Los Angeles residents near the famed Getty Center museum.

-City arson investigators reported earlier on Tuesday that the Getty fire, which started on Monday, was likely caused by a broken tree branch being blown into power lines during high winds.Electricity remained cut off to roughly half a million homes and businesses in northern and central California on Tuesday as a precaution by the state’s largest utility.
+City arson investigators reported earlier on Tuesday that the Getty fire was likely caused by a broken tree branch being blown into power lines during high winds early Monday morning.

+Electricity remained cut off to roughly half a million homes and businesses in northern and central California on Tuesday as a precaution by the state’s largest utility, while firefighting strike teams and equipment were posted on standby at strategic points throughout the state.

 The National Weather Service’s Storm Prediction Center reported a critical or extreme fire danger existed for more than 34,000 square miles of California, encompassing some 21 million people.